ODonnellM/clickLight/README.md

 insert canvas'.
 Beyond this, the image must also have an associated map via the images 'usemap' attribute.
-Lastly, an ID, denoted by `data-cl-uid="some_id"` needs to be placed on every area element that clicklight will be responsable for.
+Lastly, an ID, denoted by `data-cl-uid="some_id"` needs to be placed on every area element that clicklight will be responsible for.
 Every area without this ID will raise an exception and be ignored by clicklight.

 Prior to instantiation, this would be considered proper setup: